-Police department personnel include the chief, deputy chief, assistant chiefs, lieutenant, staff sergeants, sergeants, police officers, communications dispatchers, and support staff.
+Police department personnel include the chief, deputy chief, assistant chief, captain, detective sergeants, staff sergeants, sergeants, police officers, communications dispatchers, and support staff.
 In addition, the department provides student internship opportunities for those pursuing studies in the social service/criminal justice fields.

 The department is prepared to deal with the same types of incidents handled by municipal police agencies in cities or towns.
-All BSU police officers attend municipal police academy training and have full police authority on campus and throughout the town of Bridgewater.
+All BSU police officers attend municipal police academy training and have full police authority on university property and throughout the town of Bridgewater.
 The Bridgewater State University Police enforce state laws, including motor vehicle laws, as well as university rules and regulations.